janderland/fql/docs/index.md

 FQL queries can mutate a single key-value, read one or more key-values, or list directories.
-Throughout this section, snippets of Go code are included which approximate how the queries interact with the Foundation DB API.
+Throughout this section, snippets of Go code are included which approximate how the queries interact with the FoundationDB API.

 ## Mutations